-Benue plans Swange cultural festival – Daily Trust
+Benue plans swange cultural festival – Daily Trust

-The Benue State Ministry of Information, Culture and Tourism has concluded plans to stage Swange Music and Dance Festival as part of efforts to reposition the culture and tourism sectors in the state.
+The Benue State Ministry of Information, Culture and Tourism has concluded arrangements to stage Swange Music and Dance Festival as part of efforts to reposition the culture and tourism sectors in the state.

-Daily Trust gathered that the event will be organised in collaboration with the National Troupe of Nigeria and Makurdi Area Traditional Council.
+Daily Trust on Sunday gathered that the event has been organised in collaboration with the National Troupe of Nigeria and Makurdi Area Traditional Council.

-Agerzua said that some of the objectives of the festival include, developing brands that could attract foreign and local investors and generate the much-needed foreign earnings for indigenous artistes and the country.
+Agerzua said that some of the objectives of the festival include developing brands that could attract foreign and local investors and generate the much needed foreign earnings for indigenous artistes and Nigeria.

 The governor’s aide stressed that the involvement of Makurdi Traditional Area Council was to ensure grassroots participation in the festival.